pulseenergy/vacation/README.md

   * `pip instal -r requirements`
 5. Run tests
   * `nosetests` or `make test`
+6. Run the program, using the `run.py` script
+  * `python run.py [args]`
-6. Make changes.
+7. Make changes.
 Submit pull requests.
 Be happy.

 You can even install *Vacation* into your virtualenv if you want (`pip install vacation`), and it will give you the `vacation` without polluting your global installation.